-Not only does your AC system help you to stay comfortable, it’s also a health necessity when we’re here in the dog days of summer.
-Unfortunately, when the chilly air suddenly isn’t blowing or the system won’t start up at all, you’re not in a position to shop around for a few days.
+Not only does air conditioning make you comfortable, it’s also vital to your health when we’re here in the heat of summer.
+Unfortunately, when the chilly air suddenly isn’t blowing or the system won’t start up at all, you’re don’t have time to call around for several days.

-When your air conditioning breaks down in the heat of the summer, you may not have time to shop around for competing quotes or research what you can expect to pay.
-Not being sure how much it may cost when the AC service tech shows up can be unnerving, so we’re here to show you some price ranges on some basic services so you won’t be caught off guard when Norrell Service Experts shows up to get you up and running again.
+When your AC breaks down in the heat of the summer, you may not have time to shop around for different quotes or research what you can expect to pay.
+Not knowing how much you can expect to pay when the AC service tech shows up can be unnerving, so we’re here to show you a few price ranges on some basic services so you won’t be caught off guard when Norrell Service Experts arrives to get you up and running again.

 - Refrigerant Leak Detection & Repair: $150 - $500